bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 ..
 Contents::

 An **engine** is the base of the system.
 It provides basic I/O functionalities.
 It is started via a Mesos framework which provides distributed task dispatching and then the statistics on task execution.

 The engine performs data processing using an uploaded module.

-An engine is required to start a module.
-A module can not process data streams without an engine (that is a .jar file containing necessary configuration settings) that launches the module ingesting raw data and sends the processed data further in the pipeline.
+After its uploading, the engine receives raw data and sends them to the module executor.
+At this moment a module starts working.
+Module's executor starts data processing and returns the resulting data back to the engine where they are deserialized to be passed into the stream or a storage.

 Engine Types
 ----------------------